jonathondilworth/compilers/README.md

 * everything that requires some memory space, or it effects control.
 * once a compiler finds that there is a certain variable, contain all information associated with this variable in a centrally generated table (same block of memory? i.e: objects in Java stored in same memory block - makes garbage collection and referencing easier, perhaps..)

-####Information compiler needs to know about each item:
+#### Information compiler needs to know about each item:

+See Below.

 * name.
 * data type.
 * declaring procedure (constructors?)
 * storage information (where this is being held in memory? in Java this might be reference - hashed memory location, in C it might be an actual memory location).
 * depending on what it is: perhaps the parameters if it's a function, etc.

-####How can we organise a symbol table??
+#### How can we organise a symbol table??

 This determines the efficiency of compilation.
 It would be nice to have some kind of look-up table??

 As a linear list - > BAD.
 It's going to be too big to linearly run through the list every time we want to check a symbol, your compilation time is going to be insane.

 Binary Tree - > better?
 Good for searching, but not so great for re-structuring, we don't know how people are going to declare their variables, or structure their program.
-It's going to have to be rebalanced ALOT, and rebalancing is going to be computationally expensive.
+It's going to have to be rebalanced A LOT, and rebalancing is going to be computationally expensive.

 Hash Table - > If we have a hash function, then we can map every name (id) to a different element of a the table.
 Which would be pretty good, right?
 Make a hash function which provides a unique hash for every different name and just not allow the reuse of the same name or reserved words.
 E.g: take the ASCII of each letter and perform some kind of unique hash function, which would be...
 I can't think of one / remember one off the top of my head; google search...